-- If you’re under 21, in non-advanced education and have no parental support
+- The applicant is under 21, in non-advanced education and have no parental support

-- If you’re a foster parent or have children
+- They’re a foster parent or have children

-- If you’re disabled and meet certain requirements
+- The student is disabled and meets certain requirements

-- If you have a partner who is entitled to UC
+- If a partner is entitled to UC

 I’m aged 16 or 17, can I claim UC?